 This curriculum prepares students for employment as managers in a variety of business environments such as an owner/manager for a small business, or for continued education beyond the Associate degree level.
 Students who plan to pursue a bachelor's degree in any area of business at a four-year college or university may instead fulfill the Associate in Arts degree requirements for a major in Business at the chosen transfer school.
 All courses taken in this Associate in Science degree are transferable to state universities in Florida.
-Additional hours of specific general education courses, the Gordon Rule and CAAP requirements would be needed to earn an Associate in Arts degree.
+Additional hours of specific general education courses, the Gordon Rule and GEE requirements would be needed to earn an Associate in Arts degree.

 A minimum of 60 semester credit hours is needed to graduate with an AS degree in Business Administration from Chipola College.

 All Associate in Science degree students must complete the required English and Mathematics courses with a grade of "C" or higher.

-1st Semester Se m.
+I I Comman I Car 1st Semester Sem.
 Hrs.
 2nd Semester Sem.
+Hrs 5.
+ENC 1101 1 English Composition I 3 XXX XXXX 5 Natural Science CORE 3 GEB 1011 Introduction to Business 3 CGS 1100 3 Microcomputer Applications 3 MAC 11051 College Algebra 3 STA 2023 4 Intro to Statistics 3 XXX XXXX 2 APPROVED BUSINESS ELECTIVE 2-3 MAR 2011 Introduction to Marketing 3 MAN 2345 Intro to Supervision & Management 3 SPC 2608, PSY 2012, Effective Public Speaking, Gen I Psych, 3 SLS 1101 Orientation 1 or INP 2390 or Industrial Psychology TOTAL 1 5-16 TOTAL 1: 5 Sophomore Year 1st Semester Sem.
 Hrs.
-ENC 1101 1 English Composition I 3 XXX XXXX 5 Natural Science CORE 3 GEB 1011 Introduction to Business 3 CGS 1100 3 Microcomputer Applications 3 MAC 1105 1 College Algebra 3 STA 2023 4 Intro to Statistics 3 XXX XXXX 2 APPROVED BUSINESS ELECTIV E 2-3 MAR 2011 Introduction to Marketing 3 MAN 2345 Intro to Supervision & Management 3 SPC 2608, PSY 2012, Effective Public Speaking, Gen Psych, 3 SLS 1101 Orientation 1 or INP 2390 or Industrial Psychology TOTAL 15-16 TOTAL 15
+2nd Semester Sem.
+Hrs \$.
+ACG 2021 Introduction to Financial Accounting 3 ISM 2060 Social Media Innovation 3

 1st Semester Sem.
 Hrs.
-2nd Semester Sem.
+2nd Semester Se em.
 Hrs.
-ACG 2021 Introduction to Financial Accounting 3 ISM 2060 Social Media Innovation 3 ACG 2002 Accounting on Microcomputer 3 GEB 2214 Business Communication 3 CTS 2142 Project Management 3 BUL 2131 Legal Environment of Business 3 ECO 2023 Microeconomics 3 ENT 2112 Entrepreneurship & Business Plans 3 XXX XXXX 5 HUMANITIES CORE 3 XXX XXXX 2 APPROVED BUSINESS ELECTIVE 3 TOTAL 15 TOTAL 15
+ACG 2021 Introduction to Financial Accounting 3 ISM 2060 Social Media Innovation 3 ACG 2002 Accounting on Microcomputer 3 GEB 2214 Business Communication 3 CTS 2142 Project Management 3 BUL 2131 Legal Environment of Business 3 ECO 2023 Microeconomics 3 ENT 2112 Entrepreneurship & Business Plans 3 XXX XXXX 5 HUMANITIES CORE 3 XXX XXXX 2 APPROVED BUSINESS ELECTIV 'E 3 TOTAL 15 TOTAL 15

-- 1 Non-credit developmental reading, writing, and/or math courses may also be required, depending on placement test scores. - 2 Approved business electives: Lower division course prefixes of ACG, CGS, CIS, COP, CTS, GEB, ETI, INP, TAX, foreign language course, PSY 2012, ENC 2210, or approval from the School of Business and Technology Dean. - 3 Prerequisite: Completion of CGS 1060 or CIS 1000 with a "C" or better or satisfactory score on the pretest available in the College Testing Center. - 4 If you have completed STA 2122, you have met this requirement.
-You cannot receive credit for both STA 2122 and STA 2023. - Must choose on of the following: NATURAL SCIENCE CORE: AST 1002, BSC 1005, BSC 2010, BSC 2085, CHM 1045, ESC 1000, EVR 1001, PHY 1053C, PHY 2048C, or PSC 112.
+1 Non-credit developmental reading, writing, and/or math courses may also be required, depending on placement test scores.

+- 2 Approved business electives: Lower division course prefixes of ACG, CGS, CIS, COP, CTS, GEB, ETI, INP, TAX, foreign language course, PSY 2012, ENC 2210, or approval from the School of Business and Technology Dean. - 3 Prerequisite: Completion of CGS 1060 or CIS 1000 with a "C" or better or satisfactory score on the pretest available in the College Testing Center. - 4 If you have completed STA 2122, you have met this requirement.
+You cannot receive credit for both STA 2122 and STA 2023. - 5 Must choose on of the following: NATURAL SCIENCE CORE: AST 1002, BSC 1005, BSC 2010, BSC 2085, CHM 1045, ESC 1000, EVR 1001, PHY 1053C, PHY 2048C, or PSC 112.
 HUMANITIES: ARH 1000, HUM 1020, MUL 2010, or THE 1000.